sut-ai/notes/notebooks/14_regression/index.md

 then use linear regression to find $f_w(z) = w^T z$.
 From definition, we know that $P(x) = f_w(z)$.
 However, if $n$ is too large, overfitting might happen since we are getting closer and closer to interpolation.

 ## Overfitting
-To prevent overfitting, we must try to define $n$ optimaly.
+To prevent overfitting, we must try to define $n$ optimally.
 Since $n$ is a hyperparameter here, we can use validation set.

-The example below demonstrates how $n$ can change curve we find and when overfitting happens.
+The example below demonstrates how $n$ can change the curve we find and when overfitting happens.
 The green curve is our goal.
-The red curve is the M'th degree polynomial we using this method.
+The red curve is the M'th degree polynomial using this method.

 ![M = 1](images/1.png)
 ![M = 3](images/3.png)
 ![M = 9](images/9.png)

 ### Using Validation Set (Held-Out Data)
 We split a part of the training data, and don't use it for training.
-Then, by calculating loss function over this data, we can optimize $n$.
+Then, by calculating the loss function over this data, we can optimize $n$.
 Since the model hasn't seen these data points, we can be sure that overfitting will decrease.

 We can see in the above examples that $M = 3$ gives us the best curve.
 If we compare the validation loss for $M=3$ and $M=9$, the loss will be less for $M=3$ since it's closer to the green curve.

 ### Regularization
-Although using validation set is a good way to prevent overfitting, We still might be trying to find the curve which best fits the data, not the curve which best matches it.
+Although using a validation set is a good way to prevent overfitting, We still might be trying to find the curve which best fits the data, not the curve which best matches it.
 Regularization tries to make $w$ smaller.
 The intuition is that large coefficients in $w$ happen because it tries to fit the points.
 It means that the curve will only get closer to each point.
-However, decreasing coeffiecients will make a better curve which might be further from each point, but does a better job at predicting the unseen data.
+However, decreasing coefficients will make a better curve which might be further from each point, but does a better job at predicting the unseen data.

 We only define $l_2-\text{regularization}$ since it's easier to derive and understand.
 The loss function is

 $$
     \tilde{E}(y_w, \hat{y}) = \frac{1}{2} \Sigma_{i=1}^m \left[ y_w^{(i)} - \hat{y}^{(i)} \right]^2 + \frac{\lambda}{2}||w||^2
 $$
-where $\lambda$ is hyperparameter which controls how small the $w$ should be.
+where $\lambda$ is a hyperparameter that controls how small the $w$ should be.

 In the following examples, we use regularization with 9'th degree polynomials.
 We can compare these with the overfitted example above.
-Also, we can see how imoprtant the choice of $\lambda$ is.
-So, using validation set might be still usefull to optimize $\lambda$.
+Also, we can see how important the choice of $\lambda$ is.
+So, using the validation set might be still useful to optimize $\lambda$.

 ![Reguralization 18](images/r18.png)
 ![Reguralization 0](images/r0.png)